-De-Designation – For derivatives de-designated from a previous highly effective hedging relationship due to ineffectiveness or by election, the derivative fair value will be recognized as an asset/liability offset by a deferred asset (admitted) and deferred liability (i.e., fair value recognition is initially surplus neutral).
-All prospective (post de- designation) derivative fair value changes are recognized as unrealized gains/losses without deferral unless included as part of a subsequent highly effective hedge (see 13.c below).
-Note – a deferred asset/liability can only be recognized for the fair value change up to the last measurement date indicating high effectiveness as defined by this SSAP.Note - An amount equal to the net deferred asset and deferred liability (net amount from all hedging strategies/programs captured within this guidance) shall be allocated from unassigned funds to special surplus.
-Also, as detailed previously, portions of hedging instruments that are not attributable to the hedged risk, shall be recognized as unrealized gains or unrealized losses.
-The ability to recognize a deferred asset/liability is limited to only the portion of the hedging instruments that are attributed to the hedged risk.
-Lastly, as these are essentially quarterly hedges inside a clearly pre-defined program (with effectiveness tests at the beginning and end of each quarter), programs that fail effectiveness could only apply the provisions of this SSAP within the subsequent quarters that effectiveness is achieved (if program parameters did not change materially).
-If program parameters change materially, then this represents a new program requiring new documentation, approvals, etc.
+De-Designation - Rebalancing: For derivatives de-designated from a current highly effective hedging relationship, the derivative fair value at the time of removal shall be recognized as an asset or liability offset by a deferred asset or deferred liability, resulting with a surplus neutral impact.
+All subsequent (post de- designation) derivative fair value changes shall be recognized as unrealized gains/losses without deferral unless the derivative is immediately allocated (re-designated) to another highly effective derivative program in scope of this standard.
+Derivatives that are not immediately allocated are precluded from being subsequently used as a highly effective hedging instrument and shall follow a fair value accounting measurement method until the derivative matures or is terminated..

+De-Designation - Ineffectiveness: For derivatives de-designated from, or captured within, a program that no longer qualifies as highly effective, the derivative shall discontinue the amortized cost treatment and be recognized at fair value, with the change in fair value recognized as an unrealized gain or loss.
+The derivative shall be captured in scope of SSAP No. 86, with all subsequent derivative fair value changes recognized as unrealized gains and losses.
+For these derivatives, no deferral of assets or liabilities is permitted.

+The ability to recognize a deferred asset or liability under paragraph 13 is limited to only the portion of the hedging instruments attributed to the hedged risk.
+An amount equal to the net deferred asset and deferred liability recognized pursuant to paragraph 13 (net amount from all hedging strategies/programs captured within this guidance) shall be allocated from unassigned funds to special surplus.

+The derivatives captured within this guidance essentially reflect quarterly hedges inside a clearly pre-defined program (with effectiveness tests at the beginning and end of each quarter).
+Programs that fail effectiveness at any time are not permitted to apply the provisions of this statement.
+If the program is revised to enable effectiveness, the revised program shall be considered a new program and shall be separately documented.
+The new program is required to be separate and distinct from the prior ALM derivative program and is only permitted if the required approvals are obtained.
+Application of this statement, with deferral of qualifying derivative gains and losses, is only permitted from the effective date of the revised program.

-Deferred assets and deferred liabilities recognized under paragraph 13 shall be amortized using a straight-line method into NGO over a finite amortization period.
+Deferred assets and deferred liabilities recognized under paragraph 13 shall be amortized using a straight-line method into net realized capital gains and losses over a finite amortization period.
 The amortization timeframe shall equal the weighted average life of the hedged liability portfolio but shall not exceed a period of 10 years.
-Amortization for a quarter’s derivative fair value recognition will begin in the following quarter regardless if the derivative fair value recognition is realized or unrealized.
+Amortization shall begin in the following quarter after initial recognition of a deferred asset or deferred liability under the qualifying program.

 Reporting entities are required to separately track, with a schedule to show the initial deferred amount and amortization schedule, of the deferred assets and deferred liabilities recognized and outstanding at each reporting date.

 The amount reported on the financial statement at each reporting date shall reflect the net amount (net as either a deferred asset or deferred liability) for each hedging strategy captured within scope of this guidance.
-(Reporting entities that have more than one hedging strategy could have both deferred assets and deferred liabilities in the financial statements based on the net position of the separate hedging strategies.)
+Reporting entities that have more than one hedging strategy could have both deferred assets and deferred liabilities in the financial statements based on the net position of the separate hedging strategies.

-Reporting entities are permitted to amortize a greater portion of the deferred assets and/or deferred liabilities into NGO at any time in advance of the scheduled amortization period.
+Reporting entities are permitted to amortize a greater portion of the deferred assets and/or deferred liabilities into net realized capital gains and losses at any time in advance of the scheduled amortization period.